 - The Advanced Custom Fields Multilingual (ACFML) plugin.
 ACFML is a bridge plugin that makes WPML and Advanced Custom Fields plugin compatible.

 WPML’s Getting Started Guide will help you in setting up WPML in a few minutes.
-You might want to refer to some of its subtopics later on, such as Theme and Plugin Localization and String Translation.
+You might want to refer to some of its subtopics later on, such as Theme and Plugin Localization and String Translation pages.
 We recommend that you keep this guide open while following this tutorial.

 The setup of the ACFML plugin is simple.
 You can download the plugin on the WPML site, from the Download section of your Account page.
 There is no user interface or any specific settings – the plugin works in the background.